 Big Ideas: How do we create a world worth living in for future generations?

-- How have changes in human technology affected our environment? - Where can we find examples of sustainable futures? - What type of planet are we leaving for our young people?
+- How have changes in human technology affected our environment? - · Where can we find examples of sustainable futures? - How have bushfires impacted Australia's public and the environment? - · How do we help rebuild communities and lives after tragedy?